 In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes," which is intended to simplify various aspects related to accounting for income taxes.
 This accounting update removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application.
-The accounting update is effective for interim and annual periods beginning after December 15, 2020 (January 1, 2021, for our company), and early adoption is permitted.
-We are currently evaluating the impact that the accounting update will have on our consolidated statement of financial condition.
+We prospectively adopted the accounting update on January 1, 2021.
+The adoption did not have a material impact on our consolidated statement of financial condition.

-Notes to Consolidated Statement of Financial Condition (Unaudited) June 30, 2020
+Notes to Consolidated Statement of Financial Condition (Unaudited) June 30, 2021